daisy/pipeline/README.md

 # pipeline

+## Code

-Convenience "super" Pipeline project that aggregates all sub-projects and 3rd-party libraries.
+This is a convenience "super" Pipeline project that aggregates all sub-projects and 3rd-party libraries.

 This makes branching, building, and releasing of several sub-projects at once easier.